-Paper entry forms and releases / Most Rider Interaction
+Paper entry forms and releases / most rider interaction

-- For facilities with no internet connectivity - No sharing of office utensils.
-Riders should bring their own pen to sign releases and fill out paperwork - In the event you are using Kiosk, each screen will need to be sanitized after each use.
-If using paper entry forms, do not sit out for public to pick up.
-Hand out individual entry slips at either the front gate or at Registration, sanitizing work surfaces frequently - Cash sales should be exact change to limit exchange of cash - Cash collected from riders should be stored separately from "Sanitized Bank Cash" to prevent cross-contamination in money exchange (or require correct amounts only, no change)
+- For facilities with no internet connectivity - No sharing of office supplies.
+Riders should bring their own pen to sign releases and fill out paperwork - o If using paper entry forms, do not set out for public to pick up.
+Hand out individual entry slips at entrance or at registration, sanitizing work surfaces frequently o Cash sales should be exact change to limit exchange of cash

+• Cash collected from riders should be stored separately from "Sanitized Bank Cash" to prevent cross-contamination in money exchange (or require correct amounts only, no change)